How to Bond with Your Cat

 - Create a cat-friendly environment.
 “Cat friendly” can mean a variety of things, from the physical environment they live in itself to the schedule and routine of the household.
 Creating a home where your cat feels comfortable and happy and has easy access to all of his resources will bring you closer together.
 Hiding places, vertical space, appropriate litter box set-ups, and easy access to comfortable and safe sleeping spaces are all important, as is providing appropriate enrichment items.
 Cats thrive on a predictable routine, so feeding and playing with your cat around the same time every day will make a big difference.

 - Clicker training.
 Yes, you can train your cat!
-Teaching your cat new tricks is a great way to increase your bond.
+Teaching your cat new tricks is a great way to increase the bond with your cat.
 Your cat can learn to sit, lay down, and even give high fives.
 Be sure to use positive reinforcement and don’t be stingy on the treats!

 - Avoid punishment.
 The worst thing you can do when trying to create a strong bond with your cat is the use of punishment.
 This includes squirt bottles, yelling, and anything else your cat may find scary or unpleasant.
 It can be frustrating when your cat gets up on your counters or scratches your furniture, but try to change your mindset to teaching the cat what you want him to do, rather than what you don’t want him to do.
 That means providing him with appropriate places to climb if he’s a counter-surfer or rubbing catnip on a scratching post and placing it near the couch if he’s a scratcher.